x

 Groundhog Day is celebrated every year on February 2.
 What does a groundhog have to do with weather?
 We explain.

-Celebrated every year on February 2, Groundhog Day 2025 falls on a Sunday.
-It’s a day when townsfolk in Punxsutawney, Pennsylvania, gather in Gobbler’s Knob to watch as an unsuspecting furry marmot is plucked from his burrow to predict the weather for the rest of the winter.
-But anyone who bought a copy of the Farmers’ Almanac, or checked out our extended forecast, has known what’s in store for the rest of the winter since August!
+Groundhog Day 2026 fell on Monday, February 2, 2026 (the holiday always lands on February 2).
+On that morning, townsfolk in Punxsutawney, Pennsylvania, gathered at Gobbler’s Knob to watch as an unsuspecting furry marmot was plucked from his burrow to predict the weather for the rest of the winter.
+Anyone who bought a copy of the Farmers’ Almanac already knew what was in store, since the previous August.
+See Punxsutawney Phil make his 2026 prediction.

-Whether or not you follow the groundhog, or simply enjoy the folklore (don’t worry, we don’t mind), we’re here to tell you: winter isn’t going anywhere any time soon—our long-range predictions say winter is here for the long haul.
+Whether or not you follow the groundhog, or simply enjoy the folklore (don’t worry, we don’t mind), winter is not going anywhere any time soon.
+Generally speaking, our long-range predictions said this wet winter whirlwind would take a moment to unwind.

 See the Farmers’ Almanac February and March forecasts for your region here.

-No matter what the weather, spring will officially arrive with the Vernal Equinox on March 20, 2025 at 03:01:09 AM, however, the warmer, spring-like weather may not come until a little later.
+No matter what the weather, spring will officially arrive with the Vernal Equinox on March 20, 2026 at 10:46 a.m.
+The warmer, spring-like weather may not come until a little later.

 The Farmers’ Almanac uses a mathematical and astronomical formula to make our long-range weather predictions, not folklore.
 We look at sunspot activity, tidal action of the Moon, positions of the planets, and many other factors to carefully craft a year’s worth of weather forecasts.
 Fans of the Almanac say our weather forecasts are accurate 80-85% of the time.

-Even though Phil is wrong on occasion, we still respect the groundhog and a “holiday” that’s stuck around for more than a century, and one in which we are reminded to put down our high-tech gadgets and consult with nature.
+Even though Phil is wrong on occasion, we still respect the groundhog and a “holiday” that has stuck around for more than a century, and one in which we are reminded to put down our high-tech gadgets and consult with nature.

 Shadow vs. No Shadow Folklore